010JGL/hedera_stone_v1/README.md

 ### To do list
 - Make the readme complete with instructions and description of the work.

-- Change the criteria for dynamic pathname.
+- Cant use the DROP TABLE or seeds for DB, gotta use Vercel website

+### Future to do list

+- Login feature

+- Collection page